-The Order will enable Monmouthshire County Council ("the Council") to enforce civil parking restrictions within its County.
-It will apply to all public highways except those listed in Annex A below.
+The Order will enable Caerphilly County Borough Council ("the Council") to enforce civil parking restrictions within its County Borough.
+It will apply to all public highways except that listed in Annex A below.
 Non-endorsable offences, such as parking on double yellow lines, would become civil enforcement matters for the local authority as opposed to being enforced by the Police as criminal offences.
 The enforcement duty would in practice pass from Gwent Police to the Council and from traffic wardens to civil enforcement officers employed by the Council.